 8. Packing list for Mallorca with a baby

 The following items came in super handy on our holiday.
 I’d recommend putting them on your packing list if travelling to Mallorca with a baby:

 UV sunsuit and sun hat

 Kids 50+ sun cream

 Inflatable baby swim seat 3-12 months.
 They can sit in the water without you having to hold them (available from Tesco/Mothercare etc).

 Koo-di UV sunshade for buggy

-Mallorcans love little ones and make a lovely fuss over babies, meaning if you’re travelling with a baby you will be immediately endeared to most waiters or passers by.
-Go one step further and learn a little local lingo and you can’t fail to receive the best service.
+I was blown away by how much Mallorcans love little ones, everywhere we went people would make a lovely fuss over our baby.
+If you’re travelling with a bubba, it seems you will be immediately endeared to most waiters or passers by.
+We found using a little local lingo (from our very limited Spanish) was always appreciated.